Phantasy Star II

 At the time of release, Phantasy Star II was one of the biggest RPGs available for home consoles, and in turn one of the longest (and arguably more difficult) Mega Drive games.
-Translation issues prevented the game from being released worldwide - Sega created Japanese and English translations, with Tectoy translating the game into Portuguese for the Brazillian market and Samsung into Korean for South Korea.
-As such, there was no official pan-European release of Phantasy Star II - only English language versions were released in that region.
+Translation issues prevented the game from being localised worldwide - Sega created Japanese and English translations, with Tec Toy translating the game into Portuguese for the Brazilian market.
+As such, there was no official pan-European localisation of Phantasy Star II - only English language versions were released in that region.

 Due to its perceived difficulty, the US and UK versions shipped with a map and 110-page hint book.

 Phantasy Star II has been re-released numerous times through compilations, including Sega Ages Phantasy Star Collection (1998), Sega Smash Pack (1999), Sega Smash Pack Volume 1 (2001), Phantasy Star Collection (2003), Sega Mega Drive Collection (2006), Sega Ages 2500 Series Vol. 32: Phantasy Star Complete Collection (2008) and Sega Mega Drive Ultimate Collection (2008).
-It is also available through the Wii's Virtual Console service, Xbox Live Arcade and Steam, and a version is also available for iOS.
+Emulated versions were also released for the Wii's Virtual Console service, Xbox Live Arcade, Steam and iOS.
+The iOS version was removed from sale on iTunes in 2015.

 Phantasy Star II's success led to eight Phantasy Star II text adventure games across 1991 for the Sega Game Toshokan service.
 It has also led to multiple sequels, most notably Phantasy Star III: Generations of Doom and Phantasy Star IV: The End of the Millennium.